-A big repair I had last year was to a building with a medium sloped roof that held onto the 36 inches of snow we had last February.
-Many people try to remove the snow themselves but this often causes more damage to the shingles from the removal instrument, often a snow shovel, or injury to the homeowner.
-Let the professionals handle this hire wire act of climbing onto the roof for repairs.
+A big repair I had last year was roof damage to a building with a medium sloped roof that held onto the 36 inches of snow we had last February.
+Many people try to remove the snow themselves but this often causes more damage from the removal instrument, often a snow shovel, or injury to the homeowner.
+Let the professionals handle this high wire act of climbing onto the roof for repairs.

 The average roof replacement in the U.S. is $8,000.
 What you can do to prevent a complete replacement is look for signs of leaks in your attic and around skylights.
 During a sunny day, you can see pinholes of light looking up at the attic where a crack may have occurred.
 Press on the paneling to find weak spots or any signs of water damage.
 Early detection is the way to prevent major problems.

 There are two issues the snow can cause and the first is less common.
 The weight of the snow build up can press down on weak spots.
 While it’s hard to believe, depending on roof size, just 12 inches of compacted snow can put several hundred pounds of weight on the roof.
 As snow builds, up to 1000 additional pounds of weight can be pressing down and on weak areas, these can cave in.
 This is why you should be checking inside the home for weak spots in your attic.

 More common is the snow and ice melting into water which is looking for the path of least resistance and finds its way to cracks in sideboards or flashings.
 These are not meant to handle this amount of water and after hours and days of melting, can dump gallons of water into areas not meant to resist this much water.

 Some people think tossing salt or other ice and snow melters on the roof is the answer, but often these products break down the asphalt and may even void your warranty.
 It is best to let the snow melt and keep a keen eye out for leaks.